bbody/bbody.github.io/_posts/2020-01-23-dogfooding.md

 **Cons**

 - You probably aren't a typical use case, which might mean prioritizing features for yourself instead of your customers' use cases
-- Only makes sense if you are your own target customer; otherwise, you are just testing with an artificial scenario
+- Only makes sense if you are your own target customer, otherwise, you are just testing with an artificial scenario
 - As you probably have some insights into the design/terminology/intent of the product, you may overlook things that would not make sense to an outsider

 If it makes sense for your product and your users, I highly suggest trying to eat your own dog food.
 Just keep in mind you might not be the typical user!